 Counselling is an umbrella term for talking therapies.
 In counselling, you are provided with a safe and supportive environment to share what is troubling you and someone to listen to you in a way that helps you understand yourself better.

 The aim of counselling is to help you find more effective and satisfying ways of living your life.

 Counselling is not like talking to a friend.
-It is far more effective, not usually offering advice but instead giving you a fresh perspective, helping you find your own understanding of what you are dealing with, and teaching you coping strategies.
-And it’s often easier to talk to a professional than a friend or family member as your counsellor is not personally involved in your situation, can offer impartial empathy and compassion, and will not take what you say personally.
+It is far more effective, giving you a fresh perspective, helping you find your own understanding of what you are dealing with, and teaching you coping strategies.
+And it’s often easier to talk to a professional than a friend or family member, as your counsellor is not personally involved in your situation, can offer impartial empathy and compassion, and will not take what you say personally.

 The relationship between you and your counsellor is one of the most important factors in the effectiveness of your counselling sessions.
-The aim is to build a relationship based on trust with your counsellor and feel able to confide in them your feelings and emotions.
+The aim is to build a relationship based on trust with your counsellor and feel able to confide in them when it comes to your feelings and emotions.

-Counselling or Clinical Psychologist: A counselling psychologist has similar training to a counsellor or psychotherapist, but additionally will hold a degree in psychology, giving them scientific knowledge of the human mind and behaviour.
-The term ‘counselling psychologist’ is a legally protected term in the UK, and in order to practice as such the therapist needs to be registered with Health and Care Professions Council (HCPC).
+Counselling or Clinical Psychologist: A counselling psychologist has similar training to a counsellor or psychotherapist, but additionally, they hold a degree in psychology, giving them scientific knowledge of the human mind and behaviour.
+The term ‘counselling psychologist’ is a legally protected term in the UK.
+In order to practice as such the therapist needs to be registered with Health and Care Professions Council (HCPC).